Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • 24/7 support: We were happy with Worldpay’s customer support, particularly its 24/7 phone availability (email support is also available, though not around the clock).
 This was a major reason we chose Worldpay as the best credit card processor for retail businesses, which often operate on weekends or after standard business hours.
 It’s important to choose a processor you can reach at those times, and Worldpay fits the bill.
 By comparison, not all processors offer 24/7 support — some, like Sekure, focus more on personalized service without round-the-clock availability.

-• Online reviews: Although Worldpay is one of the rare credit card processors without Better Business Bureau accreditation, it scores well on independent customer review sites.
-On Trustpilot, Worldpay holds a 4.3 out of 5 rating, slightly better than North Payments’ 4.2 and far superior to Stripe’s 1.9.
+• Online reviews: Worldpay is Better Business Bureau accredited and earned an A+ rating.
+It also scores well on independent customer review sites.
+On Trustpilot, Worldpay holds a 4.3 out of 5 rating across nearly 10,000 reviews, making it one of the strongest scoring payment processors we reviewed.
 Most reviews highlight Worldpay’s patient and caring customer service.

 Limitations